m-kraus/check_nsc_web/README.md

+*This plugin is not maintained any more - development continues there: https://github.com/ConSol-Monitoring/check_nsc_web*

 # About *check_nsc_web*

 *check_nsc_web* collects check results from NSClient++ agents using its brand-new REST API.
 It is an alternative to check_nrpe et al.